 Jeanie, Rachel, and me after a performance in Henniker, NH

 About Me: I'm David Michael Kalman, from San Mateo, Calif.
 I live with my wife Audrey and older son, who is himself a music composer/producer and student.
-Our younger son studies physics in Colorado.
+Our younger son studies mathematics in Colorado.
 Over the past 35+ years I've been an editor, publisher, author, software developer, entrepreneur, media consultant, and karate instructor.
-I was fortunate to meet Rachel and Jeanie in 2016 and we've since become good friends.
+I was fortunate to meet Rachel and Jeanie in 2016.
 Most recently, I've been doing whatever I can to help Rachel achieve her goals.
 I've taken on this fundraiser so Rachel can concentrate on her music and Jeanie can continue to focus on being the super mom that she is to Rachel and Vaughan.

 Thank you for reading my very LONG Rachel Flowers story and thank you for donating.
 For more about Rachel, I recommend Lorenzo DeStefano's uplifting documentary film, "Hearing is Believing ," which chronicles Rachel's life and astonishing musical talent.
 It's available on DVD, Blu-Ray, and streaming including Amazon Prime Video.

 - The Kalman Family

 - Randy Lenz